yemifalokun/predicting-weight-loss/README.md

 Three notebooks are included in this project which demonstrates that a number of Machine Learning (ML) models can be used to predict the number of calories loss and whether a person can lose weight.

 The models used data from 33 Fitbit users over a period of a month.
 The model prediction provided training accuracy of 65% to 100% depending on the ML algorithms.
 Predict weight loss and number of calories lost with an accuracy of 65% to 100%.
+These ML algorithms will be deployed to create the AI applications with endpoints that users can call with input variables (i.e., number of steps, total distance etc.) and the applications will return number of predicted calories loss or a weight loss flag.

 Each notebook includes a Findings section for the models, but a summary is as follows:
-- For ML application 1, we tried a number of models with all the variables and a couple of strong inputs (i.e., Total Steps and Total Distance) .
+- For AI application 1, we tried a number of models with all the variables and a couple of strong inputs (i.e., Total Steps and Total Distance) .
 The model provided an accuracy score of 62% to 100% for training and 37% to 67% for test.
 Important Variables were Total Steps and Total Distance
-- For ML application 2, the models produced an average accuracy score is in the 60% range
+- For AI application 2, the models produced an average accuracy score is in the 60% range
-- For ML application 3, the K-Nearest Neighbor (KNN) had the best training score of 75% and test score of 58%
+- For AI application 3, the K-Nearest Neighbor (KNN) had the best training score of 75% and test score of 58%

 #### Outline of project